-- Digitization of agricultural knowledge and information has potentials to bridge the low ratio of EA to farmers. - Developing a digitization strategy and roadmap including policies is critical to success. - African leaders should prioritise proactive approaches to urgently address the knowledge and information gap in the agricultural sector. - Extension and advisory services should integrate CSA and resilience issues. - Exploration of the carbon market. - Work with public extension officers to build the capacities of CBAs.
+- Digitization of agricultural knowledge and information has potentials to bridge the low ratio of EA to farmers. - Developing a digitization strategy and roadmap including policies is critical to success. - African leaders should prioritise proactive approaches to urgently address the knowledge - Extension and advisory services should integrate CSA and resilience issues. - Exploration of the carbon market. - Work with public extension officers to build the capacities of CBAs.